 Appropriate for kids of all ages, the Museum of Illusions is a visual, sensory, and educational experience with more than 60 illusions from around the world.

 My kids in particular enjoyed playing in the smart playroom with a variety of puzzles, building blocks, and games organized by age group.
 Admission is $19 for adults, $15 for kids 5–12, and free for kids 4 and under.
 There is a Family Pass (parents plus 2 kids) available for $62.

 If you like Klyde Warren Park, check out Pacific Plaza Park and Main Street Gardens.

 On school early release days, I love to take my kids downtown for lunch with my husband and then to play in one of the great parks near his downtown office.

 Pacific Plaza Park (401 N. Harwood) is surrounded by high-rise buildings providing great shade on hot summer days.
 Its signature structure is a stainless steel pavilion in honor of the site’s railroad history, perforated with Morse code signatures for every stop along the Texas and Pacific Railroad from New Orleans to El Paso.
 The patterns of ever-shifting light and shade under the pavilion will enchant any kid.

 There are lots of activities for kids to do, including lawn games and a playground.
 Stop by the nearby food court to pick up food for a picnic on the lawn.

 Another favorite is Main Street Gardens (1902 N. Main Street).
-The great lawn provides lots of space to run around.
-The playground includes toddler appropriate equipment.
+The great lawn provides lots of space to run around, and the playground includes toddler-appropriate equipment.
 There is plenty of shade and lawn games like ping pong and Jenga are put out every morning.
 Officers patrolling the park on bikes make you feel safe.